General Biology for Majors (BIOL 1B)

 AA/AS area 1 CS area B2, B3 IGETC area 5B, 5C (C-ID BIO 140; 130S)

 If you are taking my class, the majority of the information is on the Canvas site associated with the class.
-Here are the syllabus to get you started.
+Here are the tentative syllabus and calendar to get you started.

 Student Learning Outcomes:

 - Explain the complexity of ecosystems, the component parts and humans place in the ecosystem.
 Critique current methods of dealing with ecosystems and ecological issues through discussion and seminar papers.

 - Demonstrate an awareness of continued threats to our global ecosystems and appraise individual efforts in environmental issues.

 - Explain how all organisms are connected by cell structure, energy sources, and evolutionary lineage in-class discussion and on exams.
 Correlate information on cell structure and animal systems learned in Bio 1A with evolutionary lineage discussed in Bio 1B.